maxamin/maxamin/README.md

 ### About Me

-🔐 As a Cyber Security Researcher based in Tunisia, I'm deeply immersed in the realms of digital defense and exploitation.
-My current passion lies in mastering the art of Sandbox with Rust, while also delving into the intricacies of Exploit Development and Networking.

-🌍 I'm always open to collaborating on cutting-edge Cyber Security Research [Linkedin](https://www.linkedin.com/in/guesmi-mohamed-amine-63338b345/).

-💬 Feel free to engage me in discussions ranging from Cyber Security strategies to the nuances of System and Network Administration.
-Whether it's securing systems or crafting robust applications using the MERN Stack, I'm here to share insights and explore new ideas.

-📝 (SOON) Curious about my latest findings?
-Check out my articles on [InfoSec OpenMic](https://infosec-openmic.blogspot.com/), where I decipher complex security concepts into digestible insights.
+Driven by a passion for digital defense, I'm a Cyber Security Researcher based in Tunisia 🇹🇳 , specializing in Sandbox environments with Rust, Exploit Development, and Networking.
+Open to collaborations on cutting-edge research.
+Let's discuss Cyber Security strategies, System Administration, and building robust MERN Stack applications.
+Stay updated with my insights on InfoSec OpenMic! 🔐🚀

 ### Skills, Technologies, and Tools